fivexl/website/content/case-studies/wings-case-study/index.md

   logo: 'apple.png'
   heading: 'About Wings'
   text: |
     Wings is a fintech startup that addresses the challenges of online payments.
-They have developed a smart expense anagement service for corporate clients, enabling the issuance of virtual bank cards.
+They have developed a smart expense management service for corporate clients, enabling the issuance of virtual bank cards.
 The acquaintance between Wings and FivexL began with a problem the startup faced.
-They lost access to their AWS account and sought help on various platforms and in AWS specialist communities.
-Confused by responses like 'nothing can be done' and faced with costly, risky proposals, the team was worried they had lost access to their data.
+They lost access to their AWS account and sought help on various forums and in AWS professional communities.
+Confused by responses like 'nothing can be done' and faced with costly, risky proposals, the team was worried they had lost access to their data for good.
 FivexL senior consultant Vladimir, after reading about the startup's issues, quickly understood the problem and, on a volunteer basis, helped Wings regain access in just 20 minutes.
 This marked the beginning of a successful collaboration.
 double_panel:
   layout: 'case-studies'
   heading: "CASE STUDIES"